We are huge advocates of hiring a Tampa Bay wedding planner.

 What Are the Differences Between a Wedding Planner and a Venue Coordinator?

-“Wedding planners and venue coordinators are very different but have one thing in common, they are both valuable aspects of your wedding day!
+“Wedding planners and venue coordinators are very different but have one thing in common, they are both valuable aspects of your wedding day.
 Venue coordinators are individuals who work for your venue.
 They know the venue like the back of their hand and can answer any venue-related questions you may have.
 They do not, however, handle anything unrelated to the venue (i.e. contacting other vendors, developing a wedding timeline, coordinating rehearsal, etc.).
 Wedding planners, on the other hand, do all of the above and more!
 They act as your liaison for everyone in your wedding, from vendors to family members.
-Couples often get the two mixed up, and that is entirely understandable.” -Melanie Eubanks, owner, Lemon Drops
+Couples often get the two mixed up, and that is entirely understandable.” -Melanie Eubanks, Lemon Drops

 “A wedding planner manages your full event through and through.
 We manage your budget, help with vendor selection, review all your contracts, create a detailed timeline, remain in contact with your full vendor team, and more.
-The venue coordinator's main focus is that the venue is prepped and ready on the day of the event.
-If any items are being used from the venue's inventory, they make sure their team knows what is being utilized and that it is in place the day of for the other vendors to come in and set the space.
-On top of inventory items, they help with anything related to food and beverage being provided through the venue.” -Jessica Ralph, owner, Parties A' La Carte
+The venue coordinator’s main focus is that the venue is prepped and ready on the day of the event.
+If any items are being used from the venue’s inventory, they make sure their team knows what is being utilized and that it is in place the day of for the other vendors to come in and set the space.
+On top of inventory items, they help with anything related to food and beverage being provided through the venue.” -Jessica Ralph, Parties A’ La Carte

 “The easiest way to explain the difference between your venue coordinator and wedding planner is the responsibilities.
 As a venue coordinator, I am helping with everything on the venue side, this includes food, beverage, floor plan, linens, meal service, etc., whereas your wedding planner will help create your wedding timeline, manage contracted vendors, conduct the ceremony coordination, assist with setup and breakdown items, all while keeping the happy couple on schedule as well.
 Ultimately we both have the same end goal, wanting each and every couple to have the absolute perfect day, so we work together to make sure every moving part goes off without a hitch!” -Grace Summa, The Birchwood